Turner Aquatic Conservation Lab

 Picture

-Email: dcamak@unm.edu
+Email: [email protected]

 Picture

-Email: alcameron@unm.edu
+Email: [email protected]

 Picture

-Katelyn Driscoll (PhD Student)
+Katelyn Driscoll (PhD Candidate)

-Email: katelyndriscoll@fs.fed.us
+Email: [email protected]

-Katelyn's Scholar profile
+Katey's Scholar profile

 I received my BS in Biology and a Spanish minor from Gonzaga University in Spokane, WA in 2010 and earned my MS in Systems Ecology from the University of Montana in 2015.
-I currently works as a Research Ecologist for the USFS Rocky Mountain Research Station while pursuing my PhD at the University of New Mexico.
+I currently work as a Research Ecologist for the USFS Rocky Mountain Research Station while pursuing my PhD at the University of New Mexico.
 I am interested in how the structure and function of riparian, aquatic, and groundwater-dependent ecosystems are impacted at large scales by restoration and interacting disturbances.
 I use diverse tools including field work, modeling, and remote sensing techniques to understand these topics.

 Picture

-Eliza Gilbert (PhD Student)
+Eliza Gilbert (PhD Candidate)

-Email: egilbe01@unm.edu
+Email: [email protected]

 Eliza's Scholar Profile